MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/preview-channel.md

 ms.localizationpriority: medium
 ---

-# Preview release channel for the Windows App SDK
+# Preview channel release notes for the Windows App SDK

 > [!IMPORTANT]
 > The preview channel is **not supported** for use in production environments, and apps that use the preview releases cannot be published to the Microsoft Store.
 There are currently no releases available from the preview channel, and we recommend using the [latest stable release](stable-channel.md).